maherygm/maherygm/README.md

 # A PROBLEM IS A CHANCE FOR YOU TO DO YOUR BEST.

+# HI 😎 IM  A FRONT-END DEVELOPPER

 # Skills & Experience

 The main area of expertise is front end development (client side of the web).

 HTML, CSS, JS, building small and medium web applications with Vue or React, custom plugins, features, animations, and coding interactive layouts.
-I have also full-stack developer experience with one of the most popular open source CMS on the web - WordPress.

 Visit my [Linkedin](https://www.linkedin.com) for more details.